pingcap/docs-cn/dev/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-minikube.md

 > **Note:**
 >
-> ${chartVersion} will be used in the rest of the document to represent the chart version, e.g. `v1.0.0-beta.3`.
+> <chartVersion> will be used in the rest of the document to represent the chart version, e.g. `v1.0.0-rc.1`.

 Clone tidb-operator repository: